fercreek/personal-blog/content/my-impossible-list.md

 # Professional Goals

-- Gain 100k in one year
+- Earn 100k in one year
 - Contribute to open source community
 - Get 100 blog visits, all time
 - Be the CTO of a startup